ValeriaGallegoR/SENG8091_Assignment_3/Assignment_3.md

 - RESTful or GraphQL API enables easy management of questions and answers.
 - Scalability to support complex CRUD operations and filtering.

+# EPIC_2 : Categorize questions

+**As** AI developer
+**I want** categorize training questions according to predefined topics **To** structure the learning process in a better way and increase the accuracy of the model

+### Assumptions

+It is assumed that the training model does not have questions categorized according to predefined topics

+### Validations

+- How are the questions currently organized?
+Under what criteria?
+- Do you have categories and/or subcategories to classify the questions?
+- Based on the history of questions, what are the most common topics?
+- Have you previously tried to implement categorization of questions?
+If so, how did you do it and what was the result?